suiteplus/nscabinet/README.md

 Upload/download files to a netsuite account, using the included _restlet_.

-_PS: This is also a gulp plugin.
-A `gulp-nscabinet` wrapper module is coming soon™._
+_PS: This is actually also a gulp plugin.
+A `gulp-nscabinet` wrapper module is also available._

 ## Required